HL7/PDDI-CDS/pages/_includes/start.md

 3. Modify `medication-prescribe` specification
 4. Creating Medication Select and Medication Prescribe Services

-> *Note:* The Level 1 Medication Prescribe Service MUST NOT be used for the Level 2 Implementation.
-The Level 2 Implementation requires two separate, *but coordinated,* services for standards' precision, logic flexibility, and to avoid the need  for CDS service state.
+> *Note:* The Level 2 Implementation requires two separate, *but coordinated,* services for standards' precision, logic flexibility, and to avoid the need for CDS service state.

 ## <span style="color:silver"> 5.1.0 </span> Level 2 – CPOE Workflow
 {:.no_toc}
 Different contextual factors are available and needed at different times during the medication order process (Figure 4).
-To align clinicians' information needs with PDDI information, the Level 2 Implementation defines two separate hook trigger events in the medication order workflow:
+To align clinicians' information needs with PDDI information, the Level 2 Implementation *defines* two separate hook trigger events in the medication order workflow:

 1. Selecting a drug product to include in medication order (`medication-select`)